BurntPineapple52/burntpineapple52.github.io/_posts/2025-04-30-emoji-invaders-visual-focus.md

 This time I wanted more focus on the visual stylings - going for that sweet spot where performance meets playful aesthetics.

-I'm not a super visually creative person in the traditional sense (can't draw to save my life), but there's something magical about performant visual juice - it lets you do more with less and reach people who couldn't normally play your game!
+I'm not a super visually creative person in the traditional sense (can't draw to save my life), but there's something magical about performant visual juice - it lets you do more with less and reach people who couldn't normally play your game.

 ## Development Highlights